-Advisory: PHOT 103 C or MMPH 103 C. The course is designed for the advanced student and provides a solid background in the theory and practice of color photography.
+Advisory: PHOT 103 C. The course is designed for the advanced student and provides a solid background in the theory and practice of color photography.
 Students will explore the possibilities and limitations of traditional and digital color processes, including color negative and digital printing methods.
-Emphasis will be placed on both technical and aesthetic expression of color, from initial image capture to finished print, along with color symbolism and its use as a compositional tool. \$35.00 Materials Fee - PAY-ABLE AT REGISTRATION.
+Emphasis will be placed on both technical and aesthetic expression of color, from initial image capture to finished print, along with color symbolism and its use as a compositional tool. \$35.00 Materials Fee - PAYABLE AT REGISTRATION.